Central Kalahari Region

 Thanks to its relatively high rainfall the Central Kalahari has a very diverse flora.
 The San (Bushmen) who have lived in the Kalahari for centuries know more than 1000 useful plants.
 The wildlife is also of unique abundance.

-Places of interest - Central Kalahari Game Reserve
+Places of interest and activities in the Central Kalahari region

 Accommodation in the Central Kalahari region